 Advanced Expository Preaching (Individualized, Cohort)

-This cohort-based emphasis provides advanced training in the art and discipline of expository preaching as practiced in a church context.
+This emphasis provides advanced training in the art and discipline of expository preaching as practiced in a church context.
+This specialty will reaffirm and refine the principles of homiletics.
 The courses will also address leading from the pulpit, long-range sermon planning, and preaching the major biblical genres with accuracy and creativity.
-This cohort-based program will further provide advanced study in audience analysis, variety in sermon structures, mentoring in homiletics and preaching to the post-modern generation.
-Key aspects of this cohort specialty are peer group interactive learning and individual mentoring in homiletics.
+This cohort based program will further provide advanced study in audience analysis, variety in sermon structures, mentoring in homiletics, and preaching to the postmodern generation.
+Key aspects of this cohort specialty are peer-group interactive learning and individual mentoring in homiletics.

 Church Health, Leadership, and Multiplication (Individualized, Cohort)

 This emphasis provides advanced training in the practice of biblically and theologically oriented ministry for church pastors and church planters.
-It focuses on an evaluation of problems, programs and/or procedures unique to church leaders through case-study methodology, with special attention given to church, leadership development and ministry multiplication.
+Courses focus on an evaluation of problems, programs, and/or procedures unique to church leaders through case-study methodology, with special attention given to church health, leadership development, and ministry multiplication.

 Marriage and Family Ministry (Individualized, Cohort)